 Improving Crop Yield

-Farmers are challenged by factors ranging from weather to environmental conditions to crop prices as they increase crop yields, in sustainable ways.
+Farmers are increasingly challenged by factors ranging from weather to environmental conditions to crop prices as they look to increase crop yields in sustainable ways.

 Around 52 million ha of land are salt-affected in South Asia

-Soil salinization is a global and dynamic problem and is projected to increase in future under climate change scenarios, viz. rise in sea level and impact on coastal areas, rise in temperature and increase in evaporation
+Soil salinization is a global and dynamic problem and is projected to increase in future under climate change scenarios due to rising sea levels and increased extreme weather events, heavily impacting crop production in coastal areas.